Wednesday 7th July 2021

 Using a professional fire door installer will give a Responsible Person or homeowner peace of mind that the fitting has been carried out correctly and that the fire door will perform as it should in the event of a fire.

-- Certified fire door installers
+- Nationwide service carried out by certified fire door installers

-- Fire door and frame installation
+- Complete fire door and frame installation available

 - Experienced and knowledgeable installers

 Ask a Question

 Still have fire door questions?
 Ask an expert on our forum.